 The Feasibility Study indicated that the NPV and the IRR for the Schaft Creek project were most sensitive to fluctuations in the Foreign Exchange ("FOREX") between the Canadian and United States dollar and the price of copper.
-The Feasibility Study used a FOREX of \$1.00 US = \$0.97 CAD and a copper price of US \$3.25/lb.
+The Feasibility Study used a FOREX of 1.00 US = 0.97 CAD and a copper price of US 3.25/lb.

-Between 2013 and 2017, the SCJV reviewed the 2013 Feasibility Study on the Schaft Creek project and collected additional geotechnical, metallurgical and baseline environmental information.
-Limited exploration (drilling, geochemical and geophysical surveys) along with social and cultural interaction with the Tahltan First Nation were also completed.
+Between 2013 and 2017, the SCJV reviewed the major components of the 2013 Schaft Creek Feasibility Study and continued collecting additional geotechnical, metallurgical and baseline environmental information along with social and cultural interaction with the Tahltan First Nation.
 In 2017 a remodel of the resource estimate contained in the 2013 Feasibility Study on the Schaft Creek project confirmed that there were no changes in the 2012 Resource Estimate and that the 2013 Feasibility Study is current.